This post may contain affiliate links. Read the full disclosure

-This family friendly holiday spot is bursting with breathtaking landscapes, including 63 beaches and 20 stunning bays, superb snorkelling, an abundance of wildlife, 50 kilometres of roads to explore by bicycle or by foot as well as plenty of memorable activities and adventure.
-Use an Australian campervan hire to get around comfortably.
+This family-friendly holiday spot is bursting with breathtaking landscapes, including 63 of the most beautiful Western Australia beaches and 20 stunning bays, superb snorkelling, an abundance of wildlife, 50 kilometres of roads to explore by bicycle or by foot as well as plenty of memorable activities and adventure.

 Fun family activities on Rottnest Island primarily involve the ocean and plenty of excitement in the sun including swimming, snorkelling, scuba diving, fishing, and boating.

 1. Pristine Beaches & Stunning Snorkelling Spots